ogghst/grownode/docs/tutorials/grownode_how-to_get-started_ubuntu_1804_2004/ubuntu1804_2004_full.md

 Did you?!
 Yes?
 Perfect!
 Congratulations!

-If the answer is not, probably you need to manually set the serial port speed and re-trigger the flashing procedure:
+If the answer is no, probably you need to manually set the serial port speed and re-trigger the flashing procedure:

 - click on the setting gear beside "grownode" in the top icon bar (see point 2 in the figure above)
 - in the "Arguments" section add the following bold parameter exactly in the same position:

 `idf.py` **`-b 115200`** `-p /dev/your-serial-device-id flash`

 ### Step 6: Monitor the serial output of your board from Eclipse